quicwg/base-drafts/draft-ietf-quic-tls.md

 (A).
 When removing packet protection, an endpoint first removes the protection from the packet number.

-All QUIC packets other than Version Negotiation and Stateless Reset packets are protected with an AEAD algorithm {{!AEAD}}.
-Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM and a key derived from the from the destination connection ID in the client's first Initial packet (see
+All QUIC packets other than Version Negotiation and Retry packets are protected with an AEAD algorithm {{!AEAD}}.
+Prior to establishing a shared secret, packets are protected with AEAD_AES_128_GCM and a key derived from the destination connection ID in the client's first Initial packet (see
 {{initial-secrets}}).
 This provides protection against off-path attackers and robustness against QUIC version unaware middleboxes, but